MusicDin/kumuluzee-database-schema-migrations/README.md

 Note that contexts that are not specified are ignored by Liquibase.
 The same is true for labels.

-### Migrations via CDI
+### Database Schema Migrations via CDI

-KumuluzEE migrations provide LiquibaseContainer, a wrapper for the Liquibase object, that can be injected via CDI.
+KumuluzEE database schema migrations provide LiquibaseContainer, a wrapper for the Liquibase object, that can be injected via CDI.
 The Liquibase object provides a way to perform schema migrations on the connected data source at runtime.

 The LiquibaseContainer is created by first selecting an appropriate configuration based on the JNDI name specified in the @LiquibaseChangelog annotation, and then connecting it to the appropriate data source.